zebzhao/UION/README.md

 __When initializing UIkit components add `data-uk-observe` to the main `<body>` tag.__

-A list of UIkit components include
+A list of UIkit components include:

 * autocomplete
 * dropdown